goodwi11/Documentation_en/docs/source/promode.rst

 These settings allow you to integrate cloakers and edit index file extension.

-| 1. "``Cloaking``" - cloaking selection for integration.
+| 1. 🎭 **Cloaking** - allows you to select a cloaker for integration.

-| 2. "``File Extension``" - setting to select the format of the index file extension, the default is **html**.
+| 2. 📄 **File Extension** - selects the format of index file extension for compatibility with cloaking systems.
+| Default: `.html`
-If Adspect cloaking is selected, the format will automatically become **php**.
+| If using Adspect Cloaking: `.php is automatically applied`

 **Custom Code & Tracking (Code Integration):**

-This section enables you to insert custom scripts, analytics tools or tracking pixels into their safe pages.
+This section enables you to insert custom scripts, analytics tools or tracking pixels into safe pages.

 | 1. "``Pixel``" - field to place the pixel code into safe page.